 Employee data protection rights are not specifically regulated under labour-related laws and regulations.
-The use of an individual's private or personal information through electronic media is primarily regulated under Law No. 11 of 2008 on Electronic Information and Transaction as amended by Law No. 19 of 2016 ("EIT Law") and its implementing regulations.
+However, the use of an individual's private or personal information is generally subject to Law No. 27 of 2022 on Personal Data Protection ("PDP Law").
+In addition to the PDP Law, the processing of personal data via electronic media is also subject to Law No. 11 of 2008 on Electronic Information and Transaction as amended by Law No. 19 of 2016 and its implementing regulations, which include Government Regulation No. 71 of 2019 on the Provision of Electronic Systems and Transactions and Ministry of Communications and Informatics ("MOCI") Regulation No. 20 of 2016 on the Protection of Personal Data in Electronic Systems ("MOCI Regulation No. 20/2016").